patpiet/DAO_Launch_ROI_pred/README.md

 *   Parsed numeric data out of Money Raised and ROI
 *   Filled NaN data by researching the Web
 *   Column for description length
-*   Tokenized, stemmed and counted commonly appeared words I thought could be interesting to explore
+*   Tokenized, stemmed and counted commonly appearing words I thought could be interesting to explore
 *   Calculated ratio - word frequency / description's length
 *   Simplified the date into DD/MM/YY from Timestamp
 *   Created column with Bitcoin Fear&Greed Index value on the day of the launch